 (This a post contains affiliate links.
 All this means is that if you purchase something from a link on this post, I may get a small amount of money.
 This doesn’t affect your price in anyway; just helps with the upkeep of the blog.)

 I wrote previously about creating an emergency kit to keep in your home in case of a natural disaster, like a tornado, or in case extreme weather isolates you from basic services.
+I have also written about creating an emergency bag for your vehicle.

 But what if you have to leave your home for some reason?
 This is where a 72 Hour Bag can make a huge difference in your family’s comfort and safety.